-3.a Abandoned Mine Incidents in 2017
+3.a Abandoned Mine Incidents in 2018

-There were NO reported abandoned mine injuries or fatalities in 2017.
-This was the fourth consecutive year without a reported injury or death in Nevada.
-Appendix A lists a 55-year history of reported incidents related to abandoned or idle mines.
+There were NO reported abandoned mine injuries or fatalities in 2018.
+This was the fifth consecutive year without a reported injury or death in Nevada.
+The first recorded AML incident in Nevada happened in 1888 when a 14 year old was chasing after her hat, which had blown off, and she fell down a shaft in the Virginia City area.
+She was rescued within an hour by local miners without serious injuries.
+Appendix C lists a 59-year history of reported incidents related to abandoned or idle mines.